stertooy/TwistedConjugacy/README.md

 	─────────────────────────────────────────────────────────────────────────────
 	true

-Note that the line "Report issues at ..." is new in GAP 4.11
+Note that the line "Report issues at ..." is new in GAP 4.11, and does not appear when loading this package in earlier versions of GAP.

 If you are using a custom directory, make a 'pkg' subdirectory and place the TwistedConjugacy folder in this subdirectory.
 You will need to tell